ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Ubuntu Linux LTS 16.04 with Apache2 + Jetty9.md

 5. Restart Jetty:
    * ```service jetty restart```

-6. Update your IdP Metadata on [IDEM Entity Registry](https://registry.idem.garr.it/rr3) to apply changes on the federation IDEM
+6. Don't forget to update your IdP Metadata on [IDEM Entity Registry](https://registry.idem.garr.it/rr3) to apply changes on the federation IDEM!
+For any help write to idem-help@garr.it

 ### Appendix B: Import persistent-id from a previous database ###